Winterschool

 The Winter School will examine a series of issues:

-• What role do constitutional courts play for the innovation of federalism?
+• What role do federal states play in stabilizing the international order?

 The Winter School is held entirely in English.